 includes a standard limited 7 months

-Bed Bugs love a gap, slit, crack or a hole in a wooden bed frame.
-Wood surface that is devoid of any stain or paint feels natural to Bed Bugs.
+Bed Bugs love a gap, a slit, a crack or a hole in a wooden bed frame.
+Natural wood surface that is devoid of any stain or paint feels natural to Bed Bugs.
 Also, a bed bug nest in such a place is very safe and hidden.

 Metallic only bed frames offer very few of these nesting opportunities.
 Particularly, the bed frames that do not require a boxspring are an effective defence against bed bugs.

 An addition of a bed bug cover for your mattress, would increase your defences against bed bugs!

 Click on the picture to see the full resolution image.

 There are many dark excrement markings on this area indicating Bed Bug presence.
 The fluid excrements usually burst into the fibers of the fabric and then dry up.
 When these excrements are produced on a non-absorbing surface such as polished wood or plastic, then these dry out over longer period resulting in an extruded black drop!